VisTR: Visualizations as Representations for Time-series Table Reasoning: System

 \subsection{Visualization Interaction}

-\stitle{The Decomposing-Execution-Filling Strategy.} Inspired by Dater\cite{dater_2023}, we introduce a `decomposing-execution-filling' strategy to decompose and parse multi-modal user queries and return results that meet user expectations.
+\stitle{The Decomposing-Execution-Filling Strategy.} Inspired by Dater\cite{dater_2023}, we introduce a `decomposing-execution-filling' strategy to decompose and parse multimodal user queries and return results that meet user expectations.
 Specifically, we first decompose a user's table reasoning queries and convert them into visualization reference retrieval operations, similar to text-to-SQL parsing (\eg,\cite{parsingsurvey_2022, proton_2022}).
 Afterward, we execute the visualization retrieval operations in Chroma and get the result for back-filling the final response.

-Here, we employ two LLMs with in-context learning using prompts to decompose user queries and complete outputs respectively.
-Below we illustrate an example using the case shown in Figure \ref{fig:teaser}(A).
-Given the query ``What is the price trend of Apple during March?'', we first decompose the question into a retrieval task ``return the visualization reference of Apple price in March'', and a cross-modal alignment task ``identify the trend in the retrieved visualization reference''.
-The corresponding visualization reference is first retrieved from Chroma, and then aligned with the `two peaks' pattern to generate the final textual response ``There is a two-peak price trend in Apple during March.''.
-Detailed prompts are provided in our open-sourced code.
+Here, we employ two LLMs with in-context learning using prompts to decompose user queries and complete outputs, respectively.
+Below we illustrate an example using the case shown in Figure~\ref{fig:teaser}-Q1.
+Given the query ``What is the price trend of Apple during March?'', we first decompose the question into a retrieval task ``return the visualization reference of Apple price in March'', and a cross-modal alignment task ``recognize the trend in the retrieved visualization reference''.
+The corresponding visualization reference is first retrieved from Chroma, and then aligned with the `two peaks' pattern to generate the final textual response ``There is a two-peak price trend in Apple during March''.
+This strategy enhances reliability by mitigating the stochastic nature of LLMs and reducing hallucinations\cite{hallucination_2023}, as core results stem from retrieval rather than probabilistic generation.